samuelbeard/IncrementalRPG/README.md

 - [ ] Better upgrade display?
 Do we need to show what upgrades have been purchased?
 - [ ] Add a research time to upgrades.
 - [ ] DRY the upgrades.
 Can I add the value the upgrade changes, the object it changes and the button HTML into the JSON object?
-- [ ] Either remove or reinstate the initial modal where a user names their town and mayor.
-Is there much point to this?
 - [ ] If the user can't afford something, show the lacking resource in red next to its buy button.

 ---